Southdowns Motorhome Centre Logo

 Customer Assistant

-Almost three years ago, motorhome enthusiast Quentin booked his vehicle into the Southdowns workshop.
-He left with a newly serviced van - and a new job.
+A few years ago, motorhome enthusiast Quentin booked his vehicle into the Southdowns workshop.
+He left with a newly serviced van and a job!

 Q How did you find yourself working for Southdowns?